 A formerly nationally-registered exchange with no granted MiCA authorisation, still running EU-targeted ads and onboarding new EU users in late June 2026.

-The highest-exposure position.
-Past the firm’s transitional cut-off, both the service and its active solicitation are outside the perimeter.
+The highest-exposure position: past the cut-off, both the service and its active solicitation are outside the perimeter.
 Citation: MiCA Art.
 143; ESMA statement, 17 April 2026.

 A firm with an authorisation application in progress marketing “MiCA-licensed” or “MiCA-ready” before the licence is actually granted.

 A pending application is not an authorisation.
-Claiming or implying licensed status before grant is itself a misleading marketing communication under Article 88.
+Claiming licensed status before grant is itself misleading marketing under Article 88.
 Citation: MiCA Art.
 63; Art.
 88.

 A non-EU firm relying on “reverse solicitation” while still running EU-language campaigns, EU influencer deals, and EU geo-targeted ads.